Dominion earnings jump in 3rd quarter

 It said the review would stress its efforts to reduce carbon emissions while continuing to anchor its business on being a state-regulated utility.

+"Our goal with this is to land on an outcome that provides predictability and quality,” he said, adding that the company wanted to listen to what investors had to say about why Dominion stock doesn't perform as well as that of other energy companies.

+Blue said the review would include a look for the most efficient sources of capital to finance growth in the most attractive parts of its utility business, without naming those, but added that “our long-term scope and duration of our regulated decarbonization investment opportunity is very much intact."

-"Our company has an incredible opportunity to invest capital in the coming years – in fact, well into the next decade
+"Our company has an incredible opportunity to invest capital in the coming years – in fact, well into the next decade," Blue said.

 Dominion reported third quarter earnings rose to $778 million, or 91 cents a share, from $654 million for the same period last year.
 Revenue was up 38% to $4.39 billion.